dprgarner/battlebot-server/readme.md

 Once a client has successfully authenticated itself, the server will then either immediately match up the bot with an available connected bot, or wait until another bot connects, or disconnect after a few minutes.

 Once a game starts, the server will send an update to both bots containing the initial state of the game in the key `state`, including the starting game board and the next player to move.
-The structure of this object is specific to the particular game, but it will always include the list `bots` of the bots playing the game, a list `waitingFor` of bots that the server is expecting a move from, and a boolean `complete` stating whether the game is still in progress.
-For a two-player abstract strategy game, `waitingFor` will only ever contain a single bot.
+The structure of this object is specific to the particular game.

 When it is a bot's turn to move, the bot should send a turn to the server over the WebSocket.
-The format of the turn will be specific to the game, but it should always be valid JSON, and should not need to reference the game name or the bot name (as this is already known by the server).
+The format of the turn will be specific to the game, but it should always be valid JSON, and should not need to reference the game name or the bot name, as these are already known by the server.
+The server will then reply with an object containing the state of the game.

-The server will then reply with an object containing the keys `state` and `turn`.
-The `turn` will be the most recently attempted turn, but will also include the extra data of the player that made the turn `player`, the `time` the turn was made, and the boolean `valid` stating whether the turn was valid or not.
-If the move is invalid, then this update is sent only to the bot which attempted the invalid move, along with the (unchanged) state of the game.
-If the move is valid, then the turn and new state of the game will be sent to both bots.

 Once the game ends, the server will attempt to send a final update to both bots containing the final state of the board, and then close both connections.
-The final state of the board will contain the object `result`, with the key `victor`set to the ID of the winning bot or null if the game ends in a draw, and the key `reason` stating how the game was decided.
+The final state of the board will contain the object `result`, with the key `victor` set to the ID of the winning bot or null if the game ends in a draw, and the key `reason` stating how the game was decided.
 A game can be completed normally, but can also end if a bot is disqualified by disconnecting early, making three invalid turns during the course of the game, or taking longer than five seconds to take a turn.

 ## Contests